-- 9. One (1) day prior to departure of parent/guardian called to active military duty, - 10.
-One (1) day upon the return of parent/guardian from active military duty, - 11.
-Visitation for up to ten (10) days with the student's parent, de facto custodian, or person with legal custody who, while on active military duty stationed outside of the country, is granted rest and recuperation leave, - 12.
-Ten (10) days for students attending basic training required by a branch of the United States Armed Forces, or - 13.
-Other valid reasons as determined by the Principal, including trips qualifying as educational enhancement opportunities.

-Students shall be granted an excused absence for up to ten (10) school days to pursue an educational enhancement opportunity determined by the Principal to be of significant educational value.
-This opportunity may include, but not be limited to, participation in an educational foreign exchange program or an intensive instructional, experiential, or performance program in one (1) of the core curriculum subjects of English, science, mathematics, social studies, foreign language, and the arts.

-Unless the Principal determines that extenuating circumstances exist, requests for date(s) falling within State or District testing periods shall not be granted.
+- 3. Religious holidays and practices; - 4.
+Appointments with doctor or dentist; - Failure of bus transportation; - 6.
+Summons to appear in court; - 7.
+One (1) day for attendance at the Kentucky State Fair as a participant; - Documented military leave; - 9.
+One (1) day prior to departure of parent/guardian called to active military duty; - 10.
+One (1) day upon the return of parent/guardian from active military duty; - 11.
+Visitation for up to ten (10) days with the student's parent, de facto custodian, or person with legal custody who, while on active military duty stationed outside of the country, is granted rest and recuperation leave; - 12.
+Ten (10) days for students attending basic training required by a branch of the United States Armed Forces: - 13.
+Students participating in any of the page programs of the General Assembly; 2 or - 14.
+Other valid reasons as determined by the Principal, including trips qualifying as educational enhancement opportunities. - Students shall be granted an excused absence for up to ten (10) school days to pursue an educational enhancement opportunity determined by the Principal to be of significant educational value.
+This opportunity may include, but not be limited to, participation in an educational foreign exchange program or an intensive instructional, experiential, or performance program in one (1) of the core curriculum subjects of English, science, mathematics, social studies, foreign language, and the arts. - Unless the Principal determines that extenuating circumstances exist, requests for date(s) falling within State or District testing periods shall not be granted.